 • judgment and psycho-physiological responses under extreme stress.

-The first 3 days of the course will consist of sessions in which the instructors will identify and explain in detail certain physical and psychological phenomena associated with human behavior and demonstrate how these can impact performance under stress.
+Each day the course will consist of sessions in which the instructors will identify and explain in detail certain physical and psychological phenomena associated with human behavior and demonstrate how these can impact performance under stress.

 "These are things like reaction times, perceptual distortions, narrowed vision, language limitations, and memory gaps--factors that investigators need to be aware of and fully understand, especially in controversial or puzzling cases," Lewinski said.
 "They also need to be able to articulate in reports and testimony how these factors may have influenced an event, to give as complete a picture as possible of what happened.
-And they need to understand how the traumatized brain functions, so they can adapt their interviewing techniques to recover a maximum amount of valid material from the participants."
+And they need to understand how the traumatized brain functions so they can adapt their interviewing techniques to recover a maximum amount of valid material from the participants."

-What the students will come to understand during these 3 days, Lewinski said, is "a protocol for investigating and interviewing that will best assure a fair, balanced, impartial, and comprehensive explanation of the encounter in question.
+What the students will come to understand during these initial days, Lewinski said, is "a protocol for investigating and interviewing that will best assure a fair, balanced, impartial, and comprehensive explanation of the encounter in question.

 "It is not an investigator's job to determine if an officer's behavior, let's say, was right or wrong in a use-of-force situation.
-But it is the investigator's job to clearly and objectively present all the potentially relevant facts to the person or person responsible for that decision."
+But it is the investigator's job to clearly and objectively present all the potentially relevant facts to the person or person responsible for that decision.

 "Without this training, it is highly likely that pivotal truths related to human performance will be misinterpreted or missed entirely in high-profile cases where the stakes are life-changing."